About the The Lycian Way

 Accommodations

 Wild camping in Turkey is permitted anywhere on land that isn’t private, terrain permitting.
-You don’t need to stay at a designated campsite, though there are a few dotted along the way if you’d like to take advantage of services.
+You don’t need to stay at a designated campsite, though there are a few dotted along the way if you’d like to take advantage of them (and their facilities!).
 In the larger tourist towns, you will find campsites, hotels, Airbnbs, and hostels.
 Smaller villages on the trail sometimes have pensions, i.e. guesthouses where dinner and breakfast can be provided.
 Not every section of the Lycian Way passes through a town or has accommodation for lodging, so a tent is required.
 If you do not plan to camp, consult a hiking tour guide in advance for them to locate places for you to stay and organize your logistics.
-On maps.me other hikers have updated the digital map with suitable camping places.
+On maps.me, other hikers have updated the digital map with suitable camping places.

 Best time of the year

 The best time to hike the Lycian Way is from March through May.
-Avoid the summer months, they are notoriously too hot for hiking; often over 40 degrees.
+Avoid the summer months, they are notoriously too hot for hiking; often over 40 degrees celsius.
 Autumn (Sept – Nov) is possible if it hasn’t been a particularly hot year, or else many of the water sources will be dry.
 Winter also poses its challenge, it can be uncomfortably cold and much of the higher passes will be covered in snow.

 Safety & Gear

-This is a long trail, so it can be difficult to know any specifics.
+This is a long trail, so it can be difficult to know many specifics.
 However, if you can, share your hiking plans with your family or friends, with details like your (rough) start and end times, chosen trail route (and alternates!), and emergency contact information.

 Hiking along the coast means the weather can change rapidly, so avoid heading out when you see extreme weather on the forecast, including heat waves.
 You can check with locals in the villages along the way if you’re unsure where to find this information.